falategan/prolyl-isomerisation-benchmark/README.md

 #### 3. Convert Cartesian atomic coordinates to internal coordinates

-Execute `csv2internal.py` to generate internal coordinates for each residue. `csv2internal.py` imports modules from `xyz2internal.py` - ensure this script is included in the environment or working directory. `csv2internal.py` takes three arguments: the path to the Cartesian coordinates (`AcProNMe.csv`), the path to the configuration file defining the internal coordinates (`AcProNMe_internal.config`), and the path for the output (`PDB.intl`)
+Execute `csv2internal.py` to generate internal coordinates for each residue. `csv2internal.py` imports modules from `xyz2internal.py` - ensure this script is included in the environment or working directory. `csv2internal.py` takes three arguments:
+1) the path to the Cartesian coordinates (`AcProNMe.csv`)
+2) the path to the configuration file defining the internal coordinates (`AcProNMe_internal.config`)
+3) the path for the output (`PDB.intl`)

 ```
 python csv2internal.py ./AcProNMe.csv ./AcProNMe_internal.config ./PDB.intl